Technowyvern/river/README.md

 # River
-A functional programming inspired digital audio creation module for python
+A functional programming inspired digital audio creation module for python outputting to .wav files using scipy